-50 million people in America struggle with Acne.
-The American Academy of Dermatology outlines the way to treat and prevent acne.
-Treatment should start by an assessment of acne severity and skin type.
-For most people, a right combination of topical medications such as benzoyl peroxide with the right medicated and moisturizer should be effective enough to control acne.
-15-20 % of people with acne would need the addition of oral medications.
-The most effective oral medications for Acne if Accutane (isotretinoin) (read more here about Accutane for hormonal acne).
-Nevertheless, it’s not for everyone.
-It is contaminated in pregnancy and requires careful monitoring by a dermatologist during the treatment.
-Women with hormonal related acne can add to their medicated acne treatment skincare, birth control pills or Spironolactone.
+Fifty million people in America struggle with Acne.
+The American Academy of Dermatology outlines the way to treat and prevent Acne.
+Treatment should start with an assessment of acne severity and skin type.
+For most people, the right combination of topical medications, such as benzoyl peroxide, with the proper medication and moisturizer should be effective enough to control Acne.
+15-20 % of people with Acne would need the addition of oral medications.
+The most effective oral medication for Acne is Accutane (isotretinoin) (read more here about Accutane for hormonal Acne).

 Is Spironolactone a hormone?

 Spironolactone is not a hormone.
 It's a diuretic that also works as an androgen blocker.
 It blocks the effects of male hormones in the body, like testosterone, which can contribute to oil production and Acne.

 Spironolactone should never be used without a proper topical skincare routine.
 It can be considered if there is no improvement with topical medications within six months.
 Spironolactone is suitable for healthy adult women with hormonal-related moderate to severe acne that did not respond to topical treatment.
 It is especially recommended for women with Polycystic Ovary Syndrome (PCOS).

 Does Spironolactone Work on Body Acne?

 In one study of adult women taking 75 to 150mg of Spironolactone per day, it was observed that there was a 50 percent improvement in facial acne and a 37.5 percent improvement in body acne.